SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

     EXAMPLE INCOMING SOON!
     ```

-The `disrupted_progenitors` array contains a `TrackID` for each subhalo that disrupted and whose core ended bound to the example subhalo (`TrackId_to_follow`).
+The `disrupted_progenitors` array contains a `TrackId` for each subhalo that disrupted and whose core ended bound to the example subhalo (`TrackId_to_follow`).
 If you want to find *every* subhalo that is connected to the example subhalo through disruption, e.g. to build its full merger tree, you will need to repeat the above code for each of the `disrupted_progenitors` until a complete list is built.
 The evolution of each subhalo prior to disrupting can be followed in the same way as for an [individual subhalo](#evolution-of-a-single-subhalo).

 ### Subhalo sinking